-1 A pupil has a crisis, refuses to separate from his parents, leaves the class, is not clean, does not speak, • 2 The teacher writes an email describing the situation to the psychologist and the support coordinator. - 3 Visit of the psychologist and the support coordinator within 2 weeks. ↓ ↓ vs with the child: request for parental in case of emergency interview. - 4 Teacher uses the "Detection" observation grid • 5 Return by email to the whole team of the psychologist + support coordinator following the visit.
-444 "It is necessary to wait and we will see the child again on" The pupil needs support.
+1 A pupil has a crisis, refuses to separate from his parents, leaves the class, is not clean, does not speak, ↓ 2 The teacher writes a n email describing the situation to the psychol ogist and the support coordinator.
+1 3 Visit of the psychologist and d the support coordinat or within 2 weeks.
+11 · - eral observation): no tal permission. vs with the child: request for parental n in case of emergency interview. - 4 Teacher uses th e "Detection" observati on grid • 5 Return by email to the whole team of the psychologist + support coordinator following the visit. ++ + "It is necessary to wait and we will see the child again on" The pupil needs support.
 Proposal for an appointment with parents for external referral/consultation.
-5 Return to step 3 Support coordinator allocation of moderate External referral reported.
-444 6 Return to stage 4.
-Pupil receives modera te support.
-SAG 1 • 7 Provisional closure of file with information to all Share end of su assessments (sent to p pport/end of term parents) Student receives intensive support A. Inform the team of the arrival of a new assessment.
+111 5 Return to step 3 Support coordinator contacts teacher for allocation of moderate support.
+External referral reported.
+111 6 Return to stage 4.
+Pupil receives moderate support.
+SAG 1 7 Provisional closure of file with information to all assessments (sent to parents) / (envoyées a new a Student receives intensive support A. Inform the team of the arrival of a new assessment.
 There is regular follow-up by each team member.